dhruvparmar2310/ReactJS/WebPack/README.md

   3) Dynamic `import`

 ### 1) Multiple Entry points :
 We can have multiple entry points in our project.
-To define a multiple entry points in `webpack.config.js` file, write the elow code:
+To define a multiple entry points in `webpack.config.js` file, write the below code:
 ```javascript
 entry: {
   index: './src/index.js',